IustinJey/SocialNetwok-Database_Login-System_GUI/README.md

 # SocialNetwok with Database and Login-System

-A social network system in JAVA with database in POSTGRES The design is inspired by Facebook
+A social network system in JAVA with database using POSTGRES.
+The design is inspired by Facebook

 # Functionalities: